 Use color with feeling!

-Henri Matisse (1869–1954), was a French draftsman, painter and sculptor who was a titan of Modernist art in the Twentieth Century.
+Henri Matisse (1869–1954), was a French draftsman, painter and sculptor who was a titan of Modern art in the Twentieth Century.
 He was a pioneering colorist, and the chief rival of Pablo Picasso.
 His career spanned six decades, and his work continues to generate major museum exhibitions even sixty years after his passing.

 Henri Matisse’s name is synonymous with colorist art.
 His strange use of color, his mounting of colors to their full power, and his use of surprising combinations of colors unlike anyone else before, set him apart.
 The key to his color use was his disinterest in referencing objects by their identifiable, or common, colors.
 Figures could be fleshy colored, or bright blue and yellow-green instead.
 What mattered was how the colors interacted one to the other, not what signaled to you that here was a human being.